Adam Leitman Bailey Wins NAREE ‘Best First Time Author’ Award

 Readers have praised Finding the Uncommon Deal (Jon Wiley & Sons Inc., 2011) as the “ultimate real estate guide” and noted that it is a “must read for home buyers.”
 The book climbed to the No. 1 spot on the New York Times best seller list in May 2011 and has continued to sell worldwide.

 The award was announced at the organization’s spring conference in Denver on June 22.
-“I’m very excited and humbled to see my first book honored by some of the best writers and journalists in the real estate industry,” said Adam Leitman Bailey, Founder of Adam Leitman Bailey, P.C.
-“I dedicated six years to writing Finding the Uncommon Deal because I was aiming to create my 9th Symphony, my Mona Lisa or my Theory of Relativity and I gave it everything I had, so it’s incredibly gratifying to be recognized by NAREE for my efforts.
+“I’m very excited and humbled to see my first book honored by some of the best writers and journalists in the real estate industry,” said Adam Leitman Bailey, “I dedicated six years to writing Finding the Uncommon Deal because I was aiming to create my 9th Symphony, my Mona Lisa or my Theory of Relativity and I gave it everything I had, so it’s incredibly gratifying to be recognized by NAREE for my efforts.
 Congratulations to all of the winners and to the talented writers who submitted books for consideration.”

 The Best First Time Author prize is one of four honors presented each year as part of the Robert Bruss Real Estate Book Awards, a program that was created to recognize excellence among real estate authors.
 Books are evaluated by a panel of judges for their originality, readability, accuracy, coverage of the subject, scholarship and design.